pyqcm-project/pyqcm/docs/source/defining_models.rst

 #.
 An array of integer positions of the different cluster sites.
 This is where the geometry of the cluster appears.
 #.
 The base position of the cluster within the super unit cell ( ``[0,0,0]`` by default).
 This is just added for convenience when complex super unit cells are built out of the same cluster, shifted in position.

-Once the different clusters (or the single cluster) have been defined, one can construct an object of type ``lattice_model'' that contains the different clusters arranged in a super-lattice.
+Once the different clusters (or the single cluster) have been defined, one can construct an object of type ``lattice_model`` that contains the different clusters arranged in a super-lattice.
 The constructor takes the following arguments:

 #.
 The name of the model, for reporting purposes
 #.
 The cluster (or sequence of clusters) forming the repeated unit.